Lou Reed: 1942–1957: Early life

-Lewis Allan Reed was born on March 2, 1942, at Beth-El Hospital (later Brookdale) in Brooklyn and grew up in Freeport, New York.
+Lewis Allan Reed was born on March 2, 1942, at Beth-El Hospital (now Brookdale University Hospital and Medical Center) in Brownsville, Brooklyn, New York City, and grew up in suburban Freeport, New York, on Long Island where he felt isolated and was bullied at school.
 (Note: Contrary to some sources, his birth name was Lewis Allan Reed, not Louis Firbanks, a name that was coined as a joke by Lester Bangs in Creem magazine.)
 Reed was the son of Toby (née Futterman) (1920–2013) and Sidney Joseph Reed (1913–2005), an accountant.
-His family was Jewish and his grandparents were Russian Jews who had fled antisemitism; his father had changed his name from Rabinowitz to Reed.
+His family was Jewish; his grandparents were Russian and Polish Jews who had immigrated to the United States in the first decade of the 20th century, fleeing antisemitism; his father had changed his surname from Rabinowitz to Reed.

 Reed attended Atkinson Elementary School in Freeport and went on to Freeport Junior High School.
-His sister Merrill, born Margaret Reed, said that as an adolescent, he suffered panic attacks, became socially awkward and "possessed a fragile temperament" but was highly focused on things that he liked, mainly music.
-Having learned to play the guitar from the radio, he developed an early interest in rock and roll and rhythm and blues, and during high school played in several bands.
+His sister Merrill, born Margaret Reed, said that as an adolescent, he suffered panic attacks, became socially awkward, and "possessed a fragile temperament", but was highly focused on things that he liked, mainly music.
+Having learned to play the guitar from the radio, he developed an early interest in rock and roll and rhythm and blues music, and played in several bands while in high school.

 Reed was dyslexic.
 He began using drugs at the age of 16.